-For as long as I can remember, breakfast has been touted as the “most important meal of the day.”
-Growing up, my mom insisted I eat scrambled eggs and toast every morning.
+Is breakfast really the “most important meal of the day?”
+Growing up, my mom sure instilled this belief in me and insisted I eat scrambled eggs and toast every morning.

 The relative importance of breakfast is a trendy debate topic right now.
 There are plenty of experts willing to pass on breakfast, claiming there’s nothing special about it—or that there’s nothing wrong with skipping it altogether.
 But there are just as many who will eagerly point to research that shows eating breakfast is associated with lower risk of type 2 diabetes, coronary heart disease, and overall mortality.

 As a cardiologist and a nutritionist, I believe it’s best for your health to eat breakfast.
 However, it’s also important to be mindful of what you eat.
 Eating the wrong things can be worse than not eating at all.

 How to Choose Healthy Foods to Eat for Breakfast

 The trick to building a healthy breakfast is to select foods that deliver enough nutritional value to get you going and keep you feeling full, without overstimulating your insulin response.

 I do this by making sure my breakfast foods contain ample amounts of fiber, fat, and protein.